 - Store all of your dry whole foods in jars and buy them in bulk.

-- Use old saucepans and containers to store food in the fridge
+- Use saucepans and containers to store food in the fridge.

-- Consider making your own niche products to eliminate soft plastics like pasta, sweets and juices.
+- Consider making your own niche products to eliminate soft plastics like pasta, nut milks, sweets and juices.

 It’s also worth considering what you use to wash your dishes, pots and pans with and wipe your benches.
 We love products that are made of organic, natural fibres like jute, coconut and sisal.
 Our bottle brush, veggie brush, pots and pans brush and kitchen brush are all made from these materials.
 We also love what these guys are doing!